 If you were approved for a green card based on being an abuse victim of a spouse or parent who was a legal permanent resident, you may be able to apply for citizenship within three years if that spouse or parent becomes a citizen.
 You must wait until your spouse or parent has been a citizen for at least three years.
 All other exceptions and requirements that apply to spouses and children of U.S. citizens will still apply.

 If you want to explore your options under the Violence Against Women Act, then you should consult with an experienced immigration attorney.
 At Serving Immigrants, we’re here to help you through the process.
-Contact us online or call us at (305) 907-6151 to schedule a consultation.
+Contact us online or call us at (305) 907-6151 to schedule a strategy session.